Roshu-313/python-portfolio/project4-ai-agent/README.md

 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 ### 2️⃣ Install dependencies
-bash
-Copy code

 pip install requests
 ### 3️⃣ Set Hugging Face Token (Free)
 Create a token on Hugging Face and set it as an environment variable:

 Windows (PowerShell):

-powershell
-Copy code
 setx HF_TOKEN "your_token_here"
 Linux / macOS:

-bash
-Copy code
 export HF_TOKEN="your_token_here"
 ### 4️⃣ Run the agent
-bash

 ---

 ## 🧠 Learning Outcomes
 Through this project, I learned:

-What makes an AI system an agent
+- What makes an AI system an agent ?

-How to separate system commands from agent reasoning
+- How to separate system commands from agent reasoning ?

-Why tool input preparation is critical
+- Why tool input preparation is critical ?

-How real agents use fallback logic
+- How real agents use fallback logic ?

-How memory is handled outside the AI model
+- How memory is handled outside the AI model ?

-How agentic systems are structured in production
+- How agentic systems are structured in production ?

 ---

 ## 🔮 Future Improvements
-Add more tools (text analysis, file reading)
+- Add more tools (text analysis, file reading)

-Long-term memory using files or databases
+- Long-term memory using files or databases

-Multi-step reasoning
+- Multi-step reasoning

-Context-aware responses
+- Context-aware responses

-Integration into a real application
+- Integration into a real application

 ---